 - Spoon about 1/2 tablespoon of the melted chocolate into each cupcake paper.
 Leave about ¾ cup of the chocolate in the bowl for the tops of the chocolate cups.
 Using a small craft or pastry brush “paint” the melted chocolate onto the bottom of the cupcake paper and up the sides (don’t go all the way up the wrappers, leave about a ¼” at the top).
 Place each painted muffin cup into the muffin pan.
 Place pan in the freezer for 5 minutes.

 - In another microwave safe bowl (preferably with a spout) combine caramels and milk or cream.
 Microwave on high power for 2 minutes, add instant espresso or coffee, then stir.
 Continue to microwave on high power for 15 seconds at a time, stirring between each until smooth.
 Pour caramel into a plastic squeeze bottle (you can find them wherever Wilton baking supplies are sold).

 - Remove muffin pan from freezer. *Squeeze caramel into chocolate cups, again leaving a ¼” space at the top.
 Return to the freezer for about 5 minutes.

 - Remove muffin pan from freezer again.
 Use pastry brush to “paint” melted chocolate over the top of the caramel being sure to cover all of the caramel.
 Sprinkle with coarse sea salt.
 Return to the freezer for about 15 minutes.

 - Remove muffin tin from freezer.
 Carefully peel away the cupcake wrappers from the chocolate cups.
+Or you can leave them in the wrappers, if preferred.
 Store chilled (in the fridge) or at room temperature in an airtight container.

 - ½ cup milk chocolate chips